Abhinandan-Ricky/training.python_web/source/presentations/session09.rst

 Sign Up For AWS
 ---------------

-Begin by going to the `AWS homepage`_ and clicking on the large, yellow button that reads "Sign In to the Console".
+Begin by going to the `AWS homepage`_ and clicking on the large button that reads "Sign in to the Console".

 .. rst-class:: build
 .. container::

-    On the sign-in page that appears, click the radio button for 'I am a new user', fill in your email address, and then click through to begin the sign-up process.
+    On the sign-in page that appears, click the radio button for 'I am a new user.', fill in your email address, and then click through to begin the sign-up process.

     You will be required to provide credit card information.